DataDog/documentation/content/en/logs/guide/logs-rbac.md

 {{< tabs >}}
 {{% tab "UI" %}}

-1. Navigate to the [Groups Section][1] in Datadog Organization Settings.
+1. Navigate to the [Roles section][1] in the Datadog Organization Settings.
 1. Click **New Role** to create `ACME Admin` and `ACME User`roles.
-1. Assign Standard Access and basic permissions, such as Read Index Data and Live Tail.
+1. Assign Standard Access and basic permissions, such as Logs Read Index Data and Logs Live Tail.

 {{< img src="logs/guide/rbac/add_role.png" alt="Add a new role" style="width:90%;">}}

-For more information on creating roles see [Access Control][3].
+For more information on creating roles, see [Access Control][3].

 [1]: https://app.datadoghq.com/access/roles